top of page

 Recess: (free play) Grades one and two play in the park or the gym every morning for 30 minutes.

-Grades three to five play 30 minutes daily at the local park, the front parking lot with balls, or the gym.
+Grades three to six play 30 minutes daily at the local park, the front parking lot with balls, or the gym.

-Physical Education: (coach directs the class) Grades one through five have 30 minutes of Physical Education twice weekly.
-Students play basketball, do exercises and gymnastics, play four square, jump rope competitions, and play many group games.
+Physical Education: (The coach directs the class.)
+Grades one through six have 30 minutes of Physical Education twice weekly.
+Students play basketball, do exercises and gymnastics, play four square, compete in jump rope competitions, and play many group games.

-Grades 6-12 have Physical Education as an elective.
-Students have 50 minutes of physical Education two to three times a week, taking fitness tests and playing various sports, including basketball and volleyball.
+Physical education is an elective in grades 7-12.
+Students spend an hour on physical Education two to three times a week, taking fitness tests and playing various sports, including basketball, volleyball, table tennis, and others.

 Art, Music, and Drama

 Art is done at least once a week in grades one through five.
-Students use a variety of mediums to express emotion, imitate great artists, and release creativity.
-Students are taught about famous artists worldwide and to recognize renowned art.
+Students use a variety of mediums to express emotion, imitate great artists, and express creativity.
+They are also taught about famous artists worldwide and to recognize renowned art.

 Music is taught two times a week in elementary school.
 Students study music history worldwide and learn to sing spirituals, folksongs, and classic and popular songs.
-Grades 3 perform handbells.
-Grades 4 and 5 perform the ukulele.
+Grades 4 through 6 perform the ukulele.

 Concerts are held several times a year.
 Students are taught to read music and how to play with rhythm.